Family Law

 Separate Property

 Property owned by one spouse before marriage or after a divorce is filed is considered separate property.
 However, separate property can commingle and become a marital asset.
-For example, one spouse may have a bank account before marriage, but it becomes marital property if a spouse is able to withdraw from and make deposits into that account.
+For example, one spouse may have a bank account before marriage, but it becomes marital property if a spouse can withdraw from and make deposits into that account.

 Retirement Accounts